SgtMalicious/FortiOS-Utilities/README.md

 * ANSI colors are specific to the BASH shell.
 Have not tested with others.
 * Requires Python >= 2.7 to support the OrderedDict collection or installation of ordereddict (easy_install ordereddict)
-* Primarily written with VDOMs enabled.
+* Primarily written with VDOMs enabled but will now skip certain logic if they are not.
 * Can support IPv6 policies with a little editing: s/config firewall policy/config firewall policy6/
+* Added new multi-select interface logic which is still new.

 ## License

-Copyright (c) 2013 William Allison
+Copyright (c) 2014 William Allison

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by